rng-guy/NFSMWBartender/README.txt

    ("BartenderSettings\Advanced\Cars.ini").
 This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request.
 This can then cause it to place the wrong car in the requested roadblock.
 This bug isn't restricted to cop
-   spawns: It can happen with traffic cars and even the helicopter if the stars align.
+   spawns: it can happen with traffic cars, and even the helicopter if the stars align.

  • The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry, and not taken from the "Event" spawn table ("BartenderSettings\Advanced\Cars.ini").